microsoft/FluidFramework/api-report/test-runtime-utils.api.md

 import { IFluidDataStoreRuntime } from '@fluidframework/datastore-definitions';
 import { IFluidHandle } from '@fluidframework/core-interfaces';
 import { IFluidHandleContext } from '@fluidframework/core-interfaces';
-import { IFluidLoadable } from '@fluidframework/core-interfaces';
 import { IGarbageCollectionData } from '@fluidframework/runtime-definitions';
 import { IGarbageCollectionDetailsBase } from '@fluidframework/runtime-definitions';
 import { ILoader } from '@fluidframework/container-definitions';
 import { ILoaderOptions } from '@fluidframework/container-definitions';
-import { IProvideFluidLoadable } from '@fluidframework/core-interfaces';
 import { IQuorumClients } from '@fluidframework/protocol-definitions';
 import { IRequest } from '@fluidframework/core-interfaces';
 import { IResponse } from '@fluidframework/core-interfaces';